Evaldas88/SchoolApp-BE/README.md

             php ../composer.phar install

-* Create database schema in the MySQL Workbench  with name - travel
+* Create database schema in the MySQL Workbench  with name - schools
 * Then in your cloned laravel project find .env.example file, copy and change it to .env;
-* Open .env file, find database line and change it to your freshly created database DB_DATABASE=travel
+* Open .env file, find database line and change it to your freshly created database DB_DATABASE=schools

 * Run migrations and seeders by typing: